saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

  grant
  support
  for
-inical trials from Protein Sciences Corporation, Wyeth, Sanoﬁ,
+inical trials from Protein Sciences Corporation Wyeth Sanoﬁ

 ubjects
  in